 Before you enable Kerberos, your cluster must meet the following prerequisites.
-(Note: the following links point to Ambari version 1.7.0.0.
+(Note: the following links point to Ambari version 2.1.1.0.
 If your cluster runs a different version of Ambari, refer to the Ambari document for your version of software.)

 Prerequisite References Ambari-managed cluster with Storm installed and running.
-Ambari Version 1.7.0.0 or later Install, Configure, and Deploy a HDP Cluster in Automated Install with Ambari Stack version HDP 2.2.0 or later Key Distribution Center (KDC) server installed and running.
+Installing, Configuring, and Deploying a HDP Cluster in Automated Install with Ambari Ambari Version 1.7.0.0 or later Stack version HDP 2.2.0 or later Key Distribution Center (KDC) server installed and running.
 Installing and Configuring the KDC in the Ambari Security Guide JCE installed on all hosts on the cluster (including the Ambari server).
-"Deploying JCE Policy Archives on the Ambari Server" in Setting up Ambari for Kerberos, in the Ambari Security Guide
+Enabling Kerberos Security in the Ambari Security Guide

 When all prerequisites are fulfilled, enable Kerberos security.
-For more information, see Setting up Ambari for Kerberos in the Ambari Security Guide
+For more information, see Running the Kerberos Security Wizard in the Ambari Security Guide.)